 - Resource Group — the resource group that stores resources related to the Azure VM.

 - Operating System — the operating system running on the Azure VM.

 - File-level Recovery URL — a link to the File-level recovery browser.

 The link appears when Veeam Backup for Microsoft Azure starts a restore session to perform file-level recovery.
 The link contains a public DNS name of the worker instance hosting the File-level recovery browser and authentication information used to access this worker instance.

-- Tenant ID — the unique identification number of the Azure tenant where the Azure VM is deployed.
+- Tenant ID — the unique identification number of the Azure tenant to which the Azure VM belongs.

 - Subscription ID — the unique identification number of the Microsoft Azure subscription that is used to manage costs of the Azure VM.

-On the Protected Data page, you can also perform the following actions:
+On the Protected Data tab, you can also perform the following actions:

 - Remove restore points if you no longer need them.
 For more information, see Removing Backups and Snapshots.

 - Restore data of backed-up Azure VMs.
 For more information, see Performing VM Restore.